Online Bachelor of Arts in Interdisciplinary Studies

 The online Interdisciplinary Studies is a bachelor's degree that permits less specialization than is required for other majors.
-Students fulfill their interdisciplinary major with 42 hours of course work from three area concentrations, rather than a single subject major.
+Students fulfill their interdisciplinary major with 42 hours of course work from 2-4 areas concentrations, rather than a single subject major.
 At least 9 hours must be taken in each area.
 The course of study culminates in a capstone experience under the supervision of the dean.

 Through career-specific advising, students earning an interdisciplinary degree will benefit from:

 - A customized general studies degree program that will include beneficial courses added to the student's course of study.

 - Students will complete a final paper/project that ties all of their coursework and assists in preparation for their careers.